What is Open Admissions?

 MyENMU-Ruidoso is a source that all students can use to register for classes, view their schedule, pay their bill, view their financial aid information, view their grades and transcript, and have free e-mail.
 This system is available any place where you have Internet access.

 I am a current student at another college or university and would like to take a few classes at ENMU-Ruidoso.
 How can I get registered?

 To take classes at ENMU-Ruidoso, you must first submit an Online Admissions Application.
 After you complete an admissions application, it remains active for one semester.
 If you do not register for classes during that semester, you must re-apply in order to attend classes the next semester.
 Once you have been admitted, you will receive an admissions acceptance letter.
 The acceptance letter will contain your Student ID Number.
 You will need your Student ID Number to register for classes.
 You can register for classes through MyENMU-Ruidoso.
-If you need assistance visit our Live Chat or contact Student Services at 800-934-3668 or 575-257-2120.
+If you need assistance visit our Live Chat or contact the Success Emporium at 575-315-1120.